Dicky Wells Explained

 Career

-Dickie Wells is believed to have been born on June 10, 1907, in Centerville, Tennessee, United States.[3]
+Dicky Wells is believed to have been born on June 10, 1907, in Centerville, Tennessee.[3]
+His parents were Florence and George Washington Wells.
+At age 10, his stepfather Felix Murray moved the family to Louisville, Kentucky;[4] [5] there he attended Central High School.[6]
 His brother was trombonist Henry Wells.
-He moved to New York City in 1926, and became a member of the Lloyd Scott band.[3]
+Dicky moved to New York City in 1926, and became a member of the Lloyd Scott band.[3]

 He played with Count Basie between 1938 and 1945 and 1947–1950.[3]
 He also played with Cecil Scott, Spike Hughes, Fletcher Henderson, Benny Carter, Teddy Hill, Jimmy Rushing, Buck Clayton and Ray Charles.[3]
 In the middle years of the 1960s, Wells toured and performed extensively, and the onset of alcoholism caused him personal problems which led to his semi-retirement.
 Publication of his autobiography in 1973 helped to steer Wells back to his profession.[3]
 In his later years, Wells suffered a severe beating during a mugging that affected his memory, but he recovered and continued to perform.[3]
 He played frequently at the West End jazz club at 116th and Broadway, most often with a band called The Countsmen, led by alto saxophonist Earle Warren, his colleague from Count Basie days.
 A trademark of Wells was his "pepper pot" mute, which he made himself.